LIPOSCULPTURE / LIPOSUCTION

 Complications

-It is important that patients inform their Plastic Surgeon of their medical or surgical history; the use of medications such as contraceptives, aspirin, hormonal supplements, vitamins, or natural products; their diseases (cardiovascular, digestive, recent infectious processes, endocrine disorders, etc.); their allergies; and the frequency and amount of alcohol or cigarette consumption.
+It is important that patients inform me of their complete medical and surgical history; use of medications such as contraceptives, aspirin, hormonal supplements, vitamins, or natural products; known diseases; allergies; and alcohol or tobacco use.
+All of these factors can affect results or increase the risk of complications.

 - Infections.